 Seeking positive change

 Creating positive change often means shaking things up and not settling for the first solution.
 The future we desire may lack details at the start, like how to get there, but our curiosity takes us on a journey of discovery and iteration.
 In the face of uncertainty, we explore and fill gaps in our knowledge.
 We see through the eyes of others, then look for the views they miss.
 And by developing a vision as we go, based on the facts we gather, we can question opinions thoughtfully with purpose, evidence, consideration and humour.
-We can explain why because we understand why, and we can do so with credibility.
-This wins hearts and minds.
+We can explain why because we understand why, giving us credibility.
+This helps win hearts and minds.
 This builds trust.
 This nurtures friendship.

-Curiosity can bring about changes that require a leap of faith—from us and from others.
-People affected might feel worried, awkward, unsafe or even destabilised.
+Curiosity can bring about changes that require a leap of faith—by us and by others.
+People affected might feel worried, awkward or even unsafe.
 The biggest challenge is turning negative perceptions into positive decisions.
 Looking around, we can see how what we do relies on and influences everyone else.
-Some days people might see us as the good guys, other days they might think we're the bad guys.
+Some days people might see us as the good guys helping improvement, other days they might think we're the bad guys rocking the boat.
 That’s why keeping everything visible, staying transparent, and explaining the reasoning behind decisions makes intentions clear and shows people care and respect.